The 5 Trials

 The runner with the fastest combined times of all 5 Trials will be crowned the baddest of the bad, and will receive an award worthy of a king or queen!

 Full details coming soon including schedule of events, distances, cutoffs, breaks, and other need to know info!

 New, EZ Refund Policy!

 Register with confidence!
-You are entitled to a FULL refund, minus the Ultrasignup fee, for any reason, including a resurgence in COVID-19, until Sunday, November 1st, 2020.
-Or a partial refund during November (to be determined based on when you cancel within the month of November) because we will then be spending your money on swag and supplies.
-Or a full race credit (rollover, deferral, etc) with no expiration date and totally transferable if you cancel on or after Tuesday, December 1st, 2020.
+You are entitled to a FULL refund, minus the Ultrasignup fee, for any reason, including a resurgence in COVID-19, through Friday, October 15, 2021.
+Or a partial refund during the remainder of October through November (to be determined based on when you cancel within the month of November) because we will then be spending your money on swag and supplies.
+Or a full race credit (rollover, deferral, etc) with no expiration date and totally transferable if you cancel on or after Wednesday, December 1st, 2021.
 You can also choose to submit your forfeited race fee as a donation to the Palm Beach County Natural Areas Program!
 We’ll work with you!

 Run the ancient dunes!

 The story of this ultramarathon began during the last ice ages.
 On the Florida peninsula, sandy hilltop island and coastal dune ridges were the only lands peeking above sea level over 2 million years ago.
 Then the seas fell, leaving the flat, broad finger of land we now know as Florida.
 These ancient sand dunes are known as one of the rarest living communities: Florida Scrub.